Capital Felonies in Texas: What They Are and How They're Punished

 Appeals and Post-Conviction Relief

-Because the consequences are so grave, capital felony convictions receive automatic appeal to the Texas Court of Criminal Appeals—the highest criminal court in the state.
+Because the consequences are so grave, capital felony convictions are automatically appealed to the Texas Court of Criminal Appeals—the state's highest criminal court.

 Additional avenues of appeal may include: